What is a Data Pipeline?

 The data pipeline consists of multiple layers.

 Raw – Data is ingested from the data sources.
-The raw data can be >structured, semi-structured, or unstructured.
-Using Snowflake, data can be loaded from the raw area with high velocity, high variety, and high volumes with ease.
+The raw data can be structured, semi-structured, or unstructured.
+Using Snowflake, data can be easily loaded from the raw area with high velocity, high variety, and high volumes.

-Clean – Cleaning, or wrangling data, is the process of finding errors in your dataset and fixing them in preparation of analysis.
-This includes: typos, inconsistencies (e.g. CA, CAD, CAN, Canada, or LA, Los Angeles) incomplete information (e.g. dates that are missing the year), inaccuracies, irrelevancies, etc. This is where the raw data is transformed to more curated datasets.
+Clean – Cleaning, or wrangling data, is finding and fixing errors in your dataset in preparation for analysis.
+This includes typos, inconsistencies (e.g., CA, CAD, CAN, Canada, or LA, Los Angeles), incomplete information (e.g., dates missing the year), inaccuracies, irrelevancies, etc. This is where the raw data is transformed into more curated datasets.

-Store – Data is stored in a data repository such as a data lake, data warehouses, or data marts.
-Depending on the needs of the business, each of these data stores serve different purposes.
+Store Data is stored in a data repository such as a data lake, data warehouse, or data mart.
+Depending on the needs of the business, each of these data stores serves different purposes.

-Work & Staging – The Work & Staging areas are typically used by data engineers and data scientists to handle operational tasks for managing the data pipeline, preparing and testing some of the transformations.
+Work & Staging – Data engineers and data scientists typically use the Work & Staging areas to handle operational tasks for managing the data pipeline and preparing and testing some transformations.

 Data consumers

-After the data has been ingested, cleaned, modelled, and stored, it is ready for consumption.
+After the data has been ingested, cleaned, modeled, and stored, it is ready for consumption.

-Data consumers can now use clean and reliable data in meaningful ways from data visualization and reporting in a Business Intelligence (BI) tool, data science applications such as predictive and ML models, and ad hoc SQL queries.
+Data consumers can now use clean and reliable data in meaningful ways, from data visualization and reporting in a Business Intelligence (BI) tool to data science applications such as predictive and ML models and ad hoc SQL queries.

 what is an etl pipeline Infostrux